 When the .GASDS donor is selected clicking the GASDS SUPPLEMENT button offers a screen in which a cash analysis supporting the claim may be entered.
 Using this is not mandatory from a system perspective, but it may be useful for keeping a complete record for GASDS purposes.
 This is a users decision.

 For small cash donations that are not to be included in a GASDS claim, select the donor .NON-GASDS.
-This may be where the cash amount from an individual donor exceeds £20.00
+This may be where the cash/contactless donation from an individual donor exceeds the prevailing limit.

 Enter the date of the donation.
 This date will be used in any relevant gift aid claim.